-There is some limited evidence examining the role that zinc and magnesium play in modulating depression risk and symptoms.
+There is some limited evidence examining the role that zinc, selenium and magnesium play in modulating depression risk and symptoms.

 Magnesium in particular is a nutrient of interest for the simple reason it tends to be under-consumed in Canada.

-I am including this sub-heading with minimal context as a great opportunity to remind everyone to eat more nuts, seeds and legumes.
+I am including this sub-heading with minimal context as a great opportunity to remind everyone to eat a wider variety of nuts, seeds and legumes.